go-vela/site/content/reference/yaml/stages.md

   YAML stages for stages block
 ---

-The stages tag is intended to be used to one to many sets of steps tasks in parallel.
+The `stages` tag is intended to be used to parallelize one-to-many sets of step tasks.

 ```yaml
 ---